-Finally, I'm going to go through the specifics with our plan.
-Our situation changed a little bit since the previous article, as we ended up having to use our emergency fund to cover a hefty tax bill.
-Because of that setback, we have to re-fill our emergency fund and will delay the plan by about two months.
+Finally, I'm going to go through the specifics of our plan.
+Since the previous article, our situation changed slightly as we ended up having to use our emergency fund to cover a hefty tax bill.
+We have to re-fill our emergency fund and delay the plan by about two months because of that setback.

 - Step #1 (Now-July 2019): Re-fill our emergency fund to cover 4-5 months of expenses.

 - Step #2 (August – November 2019): Pay extra towards the mortgage so we hit the 20% home equity threshold to get rid of our monthly PMI payment (this would save about $140/mo from our total mortgage payment).
 This also has the side benefit of saving a little bit on interest and makes it easier to pay off the mortgage later (as an option).